ezaanm/ssbu-replay-saver/README.md

 ### Run Instructions Once Your Arduino Has Been Setup And Flashed
 Now that your Arduino is flashed with the program you can do the following steps to automate your replay saving whenever you need!

 Take your Switch in handheld mode.
 Open the SSBU Game > Vault > Replays > Leave your cursor over the "Replay Data" Button.
 Plug your Arduino into the Switch using any sort of USB C to USB A Adapter and let it run!
-You'll note that it will start the recording of a replay, wait about 7 minutes (since that's the standard game time's max length), delete the replay, and continue on looping the inputs forever.
+You'll note that it will start the recording of a replay, wait about 7 minutes (since that's the standard game time's max length), delete the replay, and continue on looping the inputs forever!

 #### Thanks
 Thanks to https://github.com/kidGodzilla/woff-grinder for his Final Fantasy XP grinder which I modified.